smartdevicelink/sdl_evolution/proposals/NNNN-webengine-app-testing.md

 ## Proposed solution

 The proposed solution is to add a "Add WebEngine App" option to the Manticore UI under the "Connect Apps" menu.
 This button would navigate to a sub-section to allow the developer to select their zip file from their computer and submit it for processing by Manticore.
+The zip file may be up to 50MB zipped (200MB unzipped).

 Once the zip file is submitted, Manticore will unzip the file contents to the Manticore instance's filesystem using a Node.js server and return the fully qualified path of the WebEngine application's HTML entry point.
 The Manticore front-end will render the returned URL in a hidden iFrame for containerization, which will connect to Core's WebSocket Server and execute the application's logic in accordance to [SDL-0240](https://github.com/smartdevicelink/sdl_evolution/blob/master/proposals/0240-sdl-js-pwa.md).